What Does 'Out for Delivery' Mean? A Closer Look at the Last Mile

 Getting this part of the last mile delivery process right can have an impact on the efficiency and sustainability of the wider supply chain process.
 By ensuring a package is successfully delivered in the last mile, it avoids unnecessary complications like:

-- Added costs associated with poor on time time delivery statistics
+• Added costs associated with poor on time time delivery performance

 And while avoiding performance issues such as these is important, it’s really only part of the puzzle.